-The School of Printing Management and Sciences has the Melbert B. Cary, Jr. Graphic Arts Collection, composed of more than 14,000 volumes including many rare books and other materials detailing the history of printing and illustrating past and present fine printing, book design and illustrations, papermaking, binding, and other aspects of the graphic arts.
-The Frederic W. Goudy-Howard W. Coggeshall Memorial Workshop contains letters, papers and memorabilia of Mr. Goudy along with cases of Goudy types that can be seen only at RIT, because matrices for their manufacture were destroyed by fire in 1939.
+The School of Printing Management and Sciences maintains a close relationship with the Melbert B. Cary, Jr. Library, housed in RIT's Wallace Memorial Library.
+The Cary Library is composed of more than 14,000 volumes, including many rare books and other materials detailing the history of printing and illustrating past and present fine printing, book design and illustrations, papermaking, binding, and other aspects of the graphic arts.
+The Frederic W. Goudy-Howard W. Coggeshall Memorial Workshop contains letters, papers, and memorabilia of Mr. Goudy along with cases of Goudy type that can be seen only at RIT because matrices for their manufacture were destroyed by fire in 1939.